 Son of Beast also included a single loop, but it accomplished its feat by converting the inverted part of the track to tubular steel.
 The wooden Topper track on the Great America ride remains the same throughout its two inversions.

 Grace Under (G-Force) Pressure

 Even though Goliath features upside-down moments, it does not include over-the-shoulder restraints.
 Instead, its restraint system secures passengers around the waist and just below the knee.
-Its fairly low height requirement of 48 inches -- that's just 4 feet or roughly the size of a 9-year-old -- also gives pause.
+Its fairly low height requirement of 48 inches—that's just 4 feet or roughly the size of a typical 9-year-old—also gives pause.
 This is one heckuva thrilling coaster for the tween crowd.

 Goliath negotiates its two inversions gracefully.
 The entire ride is pleasantly smooth with little of the rough-and-tumble shudder that most wooden coasters deliver (such as Great America's Viper and its especially rough American Eagle).
 Yet it feels like a wooden coaster.
 Will the RMC coaster age well, or will it succumb to the same roughness issues that plague most wooden coasters?
-It's tough to say since the track system is so new, but my guess is that it should hold up well.
+It's tough to say since the track system is still relatively new, but it is likely that it will hold up well.

-But overall, I was quite impressed with Goliath.
-It is my pick for the best coaster at Great America.
-(See my rundown of the 9 best rides at Six Flags Great America.)
-It is easily the best Goliath coaster I have ridden.
-(Six Flags has many same-named rides throughout its park chain including Goliath at Six Flags Magic Mountain.)
-It is so good, I am rejiggering my Top 10 Best Wooden Coasters list to make room for it -- even though I am not sure whether RMC's Topper track disqualifies it as a wooden coaster.
+But overall, you’ll be quite impressed with Goliath.
+It is arguably the best coaster at Six Flags Great America.
+It is easily the best Goliath coaster out there.
+(Six Flags has many same-named rides throughout its park chain including the especially rough Goliath at Six Flags Magic Mountain.)
+It is so good, it makes TripSavvy’s list as one of the Top 10 Best Wooden Coasters—even though there might be some dispute whether RMC's Topper track disqualifies it as a wooden coaster.
 Whatever the heck it is, it's a great ride.